Dr Dave C Beck

-Over the past three years we have sailed from the UK to here, welcoming our third son along the way.
+Over the past four years we have sailed from the UK to here, welcoming our third son along the way.
 The whole experience has been life-changing, or at least life-reinforcing.
 Particularly crossing an ocean.
 There’s something about the utter-silence of a still afternoon 10 days into an ocean-crossing and the knowledge that there’s nobody except your family within several hundred miles, that centers you in the present in a way most people will never experience.
 And fills you with awe and wonder.

 Before we sought the freedom of the open ocean, I held a wonderful academic job at Warwick University in the UK, as Director of Undergraduate Studies for Global Sustainable Development.
 My passion as an academic was for bringing a range of different ways of thinking to bear on problems, and for sharing that diversity of thought with my students.
 I wanted to tackle the innumerable and interconnected problems surrounding sustainability, and what better way to do this than through a cohort of engaged students?
-Previously, I had taught and researched in both History and Digital Humanities.

-I honestly intended to go back to Warwick after a two-year sabattical sailing with my wife and young family.
+I honestly intended to go back to Warwick after a two-year sabbatical sailing with my wife and young family.
 Perhaps that was self-delusion, or perhaps the intervening years changed our priorities.
 Either way, our family is not going to be settling on land again for a long time.

-I’m not particularly interested in other work or “opportunities” at present – while my kids are young I won’t work more than 20 hours a week regularly.
+I’m not interested in other work or “opportunities” at present – while my kids are young I won’t work more than 20 hours a week regularly.
 As a result, I say “no” a lot.
 Don’t take it personally.